 In addition to Dr. Anastas and Dr. Warner, I am grateful to Dr. Lauren Heine, who I met at a Gordon Green Chemistry conference when I was in graduate school and has been a friend and mentor to me ever since.
 Dr. Heine is a leader in the field of green chemistry, green engineering, and sustainable business practices.

 I first met Lauren when she was the Director of Applied Science at Green Blue Institute, where she developed the CleanGredients database in partnership with the U.S. Environmental Protection Agency (EPA) to help cleaning product manufacturers find safer alternatives.
 At Clean Production Action, she co-authored and led the development of the GreenScreen for Safer Chemicals, a method for comparative chemical hazard assessment.
-Now she is the Director of Science and Data Integrity at ChemFORWARD, where she has co-created a harmonized chemical hazard assessment methodology that will not only help people avoid chemicals of concern, but also identify fully assessed safer alternatives.
+She has also worked as Director of Science and Data Integrity at ChemFORWARD, where she co-created a harmonized chemical hazard assessment methodology that will not helps people avoid chemicals of concern, but also identify safer alternatives.
 She serves on various advisory boards and committees all over the world to share with the rest of the world a bit of the brilliance whenever she can.
-She also works with Ski for Light, as a lead for skiers with visual imparities.
-Helping guide people is a recurring theme here!

 Lauren taught me that collaboration is one of the most important tools to inspire change.
 She has an unique ability to build connections and relationships with every project she is involved with.
 I aspire to approach my work with this same focus.

-I also credit Lauren with helping me land my very first job out of graduate school at the EPA despite the fact that I handed her a printed resume on scented paper (long story - ask me the next time you see me!).
+I also credit Lauren with helping me land my very first job out of graduate school at the EPA despite the fact that I handed her a printed resume on scented paper (long story!).

 What are you excited about?